Katie Rich

-Katie Rich is an American comedian, writer, producer and actress best known for her work on Saturday Night Live.
+Katie Rich is an American comedian, writer, producer and actress known for her work on Saturday Night Live.

 Early life

 Rich was raised on the south side of Chicago, where she attended the grammar school St. Bede's, until her family moved to the suburb of Orland Park, Illinois.
 She graduated from Carl Sandburg High School and Northwestern University.

 Career

 Early work

 Rich began her career at Chicago's iO Theater, where she was part of a group called “Carl and the Passions.”
 During her time at iO, Rich also performed in a sketch show that she created with fellow comedian Kate Duffy called The Mary Kay Letourneau Players Present.
 She left iO to join The Second City, a comedy troupe with which she toured for three and a half years before moving to its mainstage cast.
 While in the mainstage cast, Rich performed in the show South Side of Heaven, among others.